Psychological Stress: Definition, Causes & Simple Ways to Manage It

 Moving to a new city, starting a new job, or going through a breakup—change, even when positive, can be stressful.
 It’s the uncertainty that often gets us.

-Stress isn’t just in your head—it shows up in your body, too.
-You might notice tension headaches, a racing heart, or even an upset stomach.
+Prolonged psychological pressure can lead to anxiety, headaches, and low focus.
 Mentally, it can leave you feeling anxious or irritable.
 You might find yourself snapping at people or struggling to focus on simple tasks.

 Physically, stress can mess with your sleep, leaving you tired and cranky.
 And if it sticks around for too long, it could lead to more serious health issues like high blood pressure or a weakened immune system.